Titanium in Virginia

 A 1908 metallurgist was not the first to discover the capacity of titanium to make a bright white color.
 Around 1530 the Inca started to use titanium dioxide in their geometrical designs on wooden drinking cups.
 The titanium was extracted from the Giacomo Deposit on the modern Peru-Chile border, where quartz sands had been enriched naturally with the mineral.
 After 50 years of Spanish occupation, the Inca switched to lead oxide to make their white pigment, and their use of titanium was not recognized until 2018.5

-Corrosion-free titanium is a strategic mineral for the aerospace and manufacturing industries in the United States, so having easy access to the mineral is a national defense priority.
 The Department of Energy funded research into a new process to convert titanium scrap into a powder and recycle it into new products

 Based on that new process, in 2022 IperionX Limited announced plans to build a $82 million facility at the Southern Virginia Technology Park in Halifax County to recycle titanium metal scrap.
 The company examined 100 sites in 30 states before choosing Halifax County.
-The company's Chief Executive Office highlighted that a skilled workforce and the presence of other manufacturing facilities in Southern Virginia, not the location of titanium, determined where to locate:6
+The company's Chief Executive Office highlighted that a skilled workforce and the presence of other manufacturing facilities in Southern Virginia, not the location of titanium, determined where to locate:7

 What we saw in South Boston ticks all the boxes...
 This area has a lot of potential with defense applications, and Danville Community College is less than an hour away to train people to operate the type of equipment we have.